-All Challenger Sports Grant recipients are required to submit an online report by December 31, 2020.
-We look forward to celebrating your successful season and the impact it had on you, your team, and your community!
+All Challenger Sports Grant recipients are required to submit an on-line report at the completion of your season.
+We look forward to celebrating your success and the impact it had on you, your team, and your community!

 CHALLENGER SPORTS PLAYBOOK